rweigel/units/README.md

 # 2024-10-18

+In Andriy's IHDEA presentation, he mentioned UDUNITS-2 as a possibility over VOUnits.

+(In earlier emails and discussions, Bob had included UDUNITS-2 as a possibility but then later, without explanation, started to refer only to VOUnits.)

+One comment about UDUNITS2 is that the syntax looks more like what is used by scientists (* or space for multiplication, ^ for exponentiation).

+An advantage of VOUnits is that AstroPy is a core package of PyHC, and it understands VOUnits.

 Andriy:
 > We had a small discussion at the IHDEA meeting today about UDUNITS-2, used for example by the CF (Climate and Forecast) Metadata Conventions (https://cfconventions.org/) for netCDFs, and difference with VOUnits.
 The comparison should be a good discussion for our meeting on Tuesday.
 Could you please, in addition to VOUnits (https://ivoa.net/documents/VOUnits/20231215/REC-VOUnits-1.1.pdf), review  UDUNITS-2 before the meeting?
 >